 Twenty Bear Asses: While many quests of a more interesting nature exist, this trope is still often in effect.

 Unusable Enemy Equipment: Every sentient enemy comes at you with as much gear as they can afford (even if that's just a filthy loincloth and a sharpened stick), but when you loot the remains you'll be lucky to find even one of the bits of gear that are clearly visible on the corpse.

 Unkempt Beauty: True of all player characters and a startling percentage of the computer-controlled ones.
 It's rare for a man not to be brooding, long-haired and muscular... while the women tend to look like shipwrecked supermodels.

 Vendor Trash: Not as much as some MMOs.
 Mostly used to avoid Money Spiders, and the drops are reasonably realistic.
 Monsters still drop body parts that you can sell for cash, and human mobs sometimes drop chunks of semi precious metal and semi-rare gems in lieu of money.

 Wheel of Pain: One appears in Cimmeria.
-It might be the same from the 1980's film.
+It might be the same as the one from the 1980's film.

 World of Buxom: The models provided don't even allow for female player characters with a modest bust size, even using the advanced customization feature.
 Even the smallest-breasted women in this game would be considered stacked in real life.